reachanavi/FloodResponseTasks/README.md

 # FloodResponseTasks
-Files in the repository include:
-A simple Vue component
-A leaflet map application
+Files in the repository include: a simple Vue component and a leaflet map application